-The school or program documents and regularly examines its methodology as well as its substantive outcomes to ensure useful data.
+The school or program documents and regularly examines its methodology, making revisions as necessary, to ensure useful data.

-- 1) Summarize the findings of alumni self-assessment of success in achieving competencies and ability to apply competencies after graduation. (self-study document) - 2) Provide full documentation of the methodology and findings from alumni data collection. (electronic resource file)
+- 1) Summarize the findings of alumni self-assessment of their preparation for post-graduation destinations. (self-study document) - 2) Provide full documentation of the methodology and findings from quantitative and/or qualitative data collection. (electronic resource file) - 3) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)

-SPH only: See footnote 5.
+7 SPH only: See footnote 5.

-&lt;sup>6 SPH only: See footnote 5.
+6 SPH only: See footnote 5.